 Obviously, a sluggish pixel response will cause artifacts, but how these artifacts exactly look like depends on several factors like the velocity of the object, the refresh rate, and the sluggishness of the pixel response (the response time, for short).
 If, for example, the response time is in the order of one refresh cycle and the object velocity is high enough for the object to be displaced by several pixels per refresh cycle, the object would look like it was followed by its own copy, a more or less transparent ghost.
 On the other end of the artifact spectrum, where the response time is rater long in comparison to one refresh cycle and where the object displacement per refresh cycle is small, the object would look blurred along its motion trajectory.
 So depending on the relative magnitude of the determining factors, the artifact can be anything between ghost images and blurred edges.

 Figure 2 illustrates what happens at a physical level and, thus, what would be measured.
 But how would such motion stimulus actually look like, given that our visual system is sluggish as well?
-In fact, what has been described here for the screen pixels should also be happening at the photoreceptor level in the retina, where sluggish photreceptors play the same role as sluggish pixels, even if the presentation of the stimulus was hundred percent perfect like, for example, when looking at a real-world moving object.
+In fact, what has been described here for the screen pixels should also be happening at the photoreceptor level on the retina, where sluggish photreceptors play the same role as sluggish pixels, even if the stimulus was presented with absolute perfection like, for example, when looking at a moving object in the real world.
 However, the visual system has its own ways of dealing with its own sluggishness, but these ways are fine-tuned to the very properties of the visual system and are optimized for delivering an as veridical percept of the real world as possible.
 Any blur that actually originates from the outside world should ideally be perceived "as is", that is as a blur.
-So it should not come as a surprise that we would perceive artificially caused blur while, at the same time, our visual system is perfectly capable of compensating for the blur that would otherwise be caused by the sluggishness of the photoreceptors and the visual system itself.
-Anyway, in how far the pixel-response-induced artifacts described above, be it ghost images or blurred edges, is of practical relevance depends on how strong other artifacts are in comparison, for example, the above-mentioned eye-movement-induced motion blur.
+So it should not come as a surprise that we would perceive artificially caused blur as blur while, at the same time, our visual system is perfectly capable of compensating for the blur that originates from the sluggishness of the photoreceptors and the visual system itself.
+Anyway, in how far the pixel-response-induced artifacts described above, be it ghost images or blurred edges, are of practical relevance depends on how strong other artifacts are in comparison, for example, the above-mentioned eye-movement-induced motion blur.

 Incomplete pixel update